-- Inclusion services Students receive specially designed instruction while in a general education classroom.
-This may be provided by: - Special Education Teacher consulting with the General Education Teacher. - Special Education Para-Educators supporting students with disabilities within the general education classroom as supervised by the Special Education Teacher. - General Education Teacher with progress on the student's goals and objectives monitored by the Special Education Teacher. - Resource Services Students spend a portion of the school day receiving intensive specially designed instruction in basic skills (reading, math, language, social/emotional), in order to help them gain access to the general education curriculum.
-Students may also be enrolled in Special Education content area classes in which the curriculum is being presented at the student's instructional level. - Other Special Education Services either direct, related or supplementary services that are provided by District Psychologists, Speech Language Pathologists, Occupational/Physical Therapists, Vision Specialists, Audiologists, and other service providers. - District Level Programs Depending on the focus of the program students spend major academic parts of their day, up to all of the day, receiving specially designed instruction in a smaller group setting with similar peers.
+Inclusion services - Students receive specially designed instruction while in a general education classroom.
+This may be provided by:

+- ♦ Special Education Teacher consulting with the General Education Teacher. - Special Education Para-Educators supporting students with disabilities within the general education classroom, as supervised by the Special Education Teacher. - General Education Teacher collaborates with the Special Education Teacher to implement accommodations, modifications and direct teaching of student's goals and objectives.

+Resource Services - Students spend a portion of the school day receiving intensive specially designed instruction in basic skills (reading, math, language, social/emotional/behavior, adaptive), in order to help them gain access to the general education curriculum.
+Students may also be enrolled in Special Education content area classes in which the curriculum is being presented at the student's instructional level.

+Other Special Education Services - either direct, related or supplementary services that are provided by Speech Language Pathologists, Occupational/Physical Therapists, Vision Specialists, Audiologists, and other service providers.

+District Level Programs - Depending on the focus of the program students spend major academic parts of their day, up to all of the day, receiving specially designed instruction in a smaller group setting with similar peers.
 Students may spend a portion of their day in a general education setting with typically developing peers, as determined by IEP goals and objectives.